Mahatir-Ahmed-Tusher/your-gen-z-dictionary-v-1/README.md

 A special thank you to Sharaf Wasima for her enthusiastic support and for consistently encouraging the development of this project.
 This Gen Z Dictionary app wouldn't exist without her belief in its potential.

 ## 🔗 Developer Information
-**Developer:** Mahatir Ahmed Tusher
+**Developer:** Mahatir Ahmed Tusher,
-Email: mahatirtusher@gmail.com
+Email: mahatirtusher@gmail.com,
-GitHub: Mahatir Ahmed Tusher
+GitHub: Mahatir-Ahmed-Tusher,
 Download Ebook of the Dictionary: Free Dictionary PDF: https://drive.google.com/file/d/1lSTlfhUJQD2q-HvS4-4UkZ140mnvO-nL/view

 ## 🛠 Future Enhancements